dekstro/agile-final-project/.github/ISSUE_TEMPLATE/stories.md

 ---
-name: User Story
+name: Stories
-about: This template is for creating user stories
+about: Template for creating strories
 title: ''
 labels: ''
 assignees: ''